saintaardvark/landle/README.md

 TODO:

-* Per-repo settings/hooks (would require rename of global landle section)
+* Per-repo settings/hooks? (would require rename of global landle section)
 * Better control over verbosity
-* Better error handling for missing config -- offer to create?
+* Offer to create missing config
-* Make "repodir" optional (will assume cwd)
+* Make "repodir" optional, assume cwd?
 * For forks, add "upstream" remote.
 Not sure how to do that...
 * What to do if a repo goes away?
 Add a "purge = true/false" option, or even a "--purge" option for landle itself.
 Might also want to